nodejs/node/doc/internal/index.md

 added: v7.6.0
 -->

-Activate inspector on `host:port` and break at start of node script.
+Activate inspector on `host:port` and break at start of the first internal JavaScript script executed when the inspector is available.
 Default `host:port` is `127.0.0.1:9229`.